jalexstark/heptodes/zebraix/doc/gfm/background/RatQuad.md

 <!-- mdformat on -->

-While we can write a quarter-circle RQS in terms of $p_m$, this is not possible for a semiscircle RQS, since there is no intersection.
+While we can write a quarter-circle RQC in terms of $p_m$, this is not possible for a semiscircle RQC, since there is no intersection.
 Nonetheless, we can get close.

 $$